 The Fair Trade Emporium

 The Fair Trade Emporium is an ARCCO initiative, partnering with the NSW Fair Trade Association, the Trading Circle and the Coalition for Justice and Peace in Palestine.
-The emporium has provided opportunities for guest traders to showcase their products, and is run by the traders who volunteer their time in the shop – a truly co-operative model.
+The emporium provides opportunities for guest traders to showcase their products, and is run by traders who volunteer their time in the shop – a truly co-operative model.

 Wed to Friday: 11am-5pm